1. Your privacy is important

 - certain other legal reasons exist, or use or disclosure is required to prevent serious and imminent threat to life, health or safety.

-In relation to direct marketing, MYND Initiative Inc. shall use your personal information and/or sensitive personal information for direct marketing where you have provided that information, and you are likely to expect direct marketing: only then will you be sent direct marketing containing an opt-out option.
-If we use your personal information and/or sensitive personal information obtained from elsewhere, upon obtaining informed consent, we will still send you direct marketing information, and this shall also contain an opt-out option.
+In relation to direct marketing, MYND Initiative Inc. shall use your information for direct marketing where you have provided that information, and you are likely to expect direct marketing: only then will you be sent direct marketing containing an opt-out option.
+If we use your information obtained from elsewhere, upon obtaining informed consent, we will still send you direct marketing information, and this shall also contain an opt-out option.
 We shall obtain your informed consent prior to use of any sensitive personal information as the basis for any of our direct marketing, in accordance with our Social Media Policy.

 We may use video surveillance for security purposes and the footage will be used only by MYND Initiative Inc. and by the providers of our security services for security purposes.
 Surveillance videos are not used by MYND Initiative Inc. for other purposes and the footage is not publicly available.
 Surveillance cameras are not located in any bathrooms or change room facilities.

-In relation to personal information and/or sensitive personal information of our members, volunteers and contractors, the primary purpose of collection is to assess and (if successful) to engage the member, volunteer or contractor, as the case may be.
-The purposes for which MYND Initiative Inc. uses personal information and/or sensitive personal information of members, volunteers or contractors include, but is not limited to:
+In relation to information of our members, volunteers and contractors, the primary purpose of collection is to assess and (if successful) to engage the member, volunteer or contractor, as the case may be.
+The purposes for which MYND Initiative Inc. uses information of members, volunteers or contractors include, but is not limited to:

 - for insurance purposes;